Four Seasons: Variations in American Vitalist Film Comedy

 The film urges us to smile at potential in young adults: Shelby’s love of babies attests to her potential as a mom despite her diabetes; Truvy quickly recognizes potential in Annelle, “the valedictorian of her hair-do class”; and Shelby recognizes the potential in Owen Jenkins, Ouiser’s old sweetheart, and encourages their re-acquaintance.
 The characters smile in recognition of potential, and so do we.
 The throng of children in the Easter egg hunt scene is sure to elicit classically Langerian smiles.

 We smile with Truvy tenaciously hanging onto her marriage for decades with the help of aphorisms and a certain amount of wit.
 She says laughter through tears is her favorite kind of emotion.
 We laugh with Clairee, a recent widow, who has the nerve not only to buy the local radio station in order to become a sportscaster but then to walk into a locker room full of naked football players to do the broadcast.
-And we smile as we watch Annelle persevere from a first devastating marriage to evolve from a shy, rejected girl into a hot ticket, then a religious zealot, and finally into a maturing expectant mom.
+And we smile as we watch Annelle persevere out of a devastating first marriage, evolving from a shy, rejected girl into a hot ticket, then a religious zealot, and finally into a maturing expectant mom.
 Steel Magnolias takes holding on to life seriously and celebrates it through numerous humorous embodiments.

 Not all tenacity in Steel Magnolias is humorous.
 M’Lynn’s tenacity in managing Shelby’s insulin attacks and even more her steadfastness in the intensive care unit are not laughable.
 But as the symbols of fertility undergird Potential humor, these serious demonstrations of tenacity undergird those forms of tenacity which do bring smiles to our faces.